adimyth/system-design-topics-implementations/miscellaneous/sharding.md

 - Optimize `VACUUM`: Tune `autovacuum` settings and schedule manual `VACUUM` operations during off-peak hours.
 - Denormalization: Strategically denormalize data to ***reduce `JOIN` operations*** and improve query performance.
 - Database tuning: Optimize PostgreSQL configuration parameters for your specific workload.
+- Vertical Partitioning: Create multiple DBs and store different types of data in different DBs.
+Ex - User data in one DB, Order data in another DB, etc. Figma did this for a while.

 ---